whatsname1991/whatsname1991.github.io/_pages/about.md

 ---

 # About Me
 * I am a Ph.D. candidate in the Department of Computer Science at the Beihang University.
-I am working in the Big Data and Social Computing Lab (BDSC) under the supervision of Prof. Philip S. Yu.
+Currently I am working in the Big Data and Social Computing Lab (BDSC) under the supervision of Prof. Philip S. Yu in the University of Illinois at Chicago (UIC).

 * My research interests lie in graph mining, recommender system and NLP.